It is normal to make mistakes when you start learning a foreign language. We all do!

-2.- Conocer also means ” to meet for a first time”.
-However, saber can also be translated as “to know to do something” if it is followed by a verb in infinitive.
+2.- Conocer also means to meet for the first time.
+However, saber can also be translated as to know how to do something if it is followed by a verb in the infinitive.

 - Conocí a mi marido en el 2000. → I met my husband in 2000.

 - Sabemos nadar. → We know how to swim.

 All these expressions can be used to talk about an action that started in the past and continues to last in the present.

 The main difference is that desde is used to express the beginning of an action.
 However, desde hace/hace que expresses a period in time.

 Also, the structures of the sentence are different:

 - Verb in the present tense + desde + date